jpl12345/SPY_prediction_analysis/README.md

 ### Feature optimization
 The goal of feature optimization was to reduce the number of features while preserving an acceptable level of performance (R2>0.99 on test data, and RMSE should be comparable to the 10-feature model).

-Using only the top 3 features for the model was insufficent, as the R2 value did not meet the threshold.
+Using only the top 3 features for the model was insufficient, as the R2 value did not meet the threshold.

 Using the top 4 features nearly met the threshold of 0.99.
 But in figure 8, there are some years where the predicted value sharply deviated from the actual value.
-Therefore using 4 features is insufficent.
+Therefore using 4 features is insufficient.

 ![predictedvsSPY_inclTrain-4Features](figures/predictedvsSPY_inclTrain-4Features.png)
 **Figure 8: Comparison of predicted vs actual for train and test data using the 4 feature model.**

-The R2 value using the top 5 features met the threshold of 0.99.
+The R2 value using the top 5 features (0.9989) met the threshold of 0.99.
 No sharp spikes between actual and predicted values were observed in figure 9.
-Moreover, the RMSE of using 5 features is only slightly worse than using 10 features.
+Moreover, the RMSE of using 5 features (36.9974) is only slightly worse than using 10 features (34.4225).

 ![predictedvsSPY_inclTrain-5Features](figures/predictedvsSPY_inclTrain_withsubplots_for_top5.png)
 **Figure 9: Comparison of predicted vs actual for train and test data using the 4 feature model.**